-During the spring semester, students design, plan, and document a two-week fieldwork project in Costa Rica (or approved alternative) as part of the Research Methods course.
+During the spring semester, students design, plan, and document a two-week field research project in Costa Rica (or approved alternative) as part of the Introduction to Field Research course.
 The goal of this two-week experience is to put fieldwork methods into practice, to examine theory in practice, and to explore areas of academic interests as well as identify new ones.
 In the past, students have carried out their field study in local indigenous and non-indigenous communities, non-governmental and governmental organizations, universities, and schools, and with local experts on a specific academic area of research.
-Topics vary, but in the past have included: sustainable agriculture, education, human rights, indigenous culture, women’s rights, HIV/AIDS, environmental conservation, global economic systems, alternative energy, LGBTQ identities, and more.
+Topics vary, but in the past have included: sustainable agriculture, education, human rights, indigenous culture, women’s rights, environmental conservation, global economic systems, alternative energy, LGBTQ identities, and more.
 Students will be provided information on the different field research options with one of the Costa Rica Center’s partner organizations.

 Boruca Indigenous Community

 • Boruca is an indigenous community of the Brunca ethnic group.
 During colonial times the Bruncas were enslaved by the Spaniards and their culture became seriously endangered.
-Over the last 20 years the Brunca people have done a conscious and consistent effort to regain their culture and traditions.
+Over the last 20 years the Brunca people have made a conscious and consistent effort to regain their culture and traditions.
 Today they are known for their beautiful masks and naturally dyed and traditionally woven bags.

 • Students who collaborate in this project have worked in the community’s Museo de Cultura (Museum of Culture) and in the construction of more classrooms at the local high school.